sveri/closp-crud/README.md

 `closp` provides a template here:
 <https://github.com/sveri/closp/blob/master/resources/leiningen/new/closp/clj/layout.clj>

-## project.clj options
+## closp-crud.edn options

-`closp-crud` expects a :closp-crud entry in your `project.clj` file.
+`closp-crud` expects a `closp-crud.edn` file in your resources path.
 It expects several keys there, namely:

 ### :jdbc-url
 This is the jdbc uri that closp-crud will use to create the SQL files.
 This must be an accessible database.
 You cannot